By Roland Munera — Medellín local, lifelong fútbol fan, and your guide to experiencing this city the way it was meant to be.

 For Independiente Medellín Fans:

-Both sets of supporters create “fan walks” to the stadium, with drumming, singing, and flag-waving that transforms the approaches to Atanasio Girardot into rivers of either green or red.
+Both sets of supporters create “fan walks” to the stadium, with drumming, singing, and flag-waving that transform the approaches to Atanasio Girardot into rivers of either green or red.

 Fan Zones and Supporter Groups